 If you don’t know if you need to file, or what you need to disclose, they will be able to help.
 If you are facing an audit or have already been penalized for not filing an FBAR, you need to seek the counsel of the Gordon Law Group.

 Our attorneys have a great deal of tax litigation and criminal tax law experience, so we can advise you on everything associated with making a voluntary disclosure and filing an FBAR.
 If an IRS auditor contacts you, having someone with extensive experience on your side can be helpful.
 This person can work with IRS investigators, and their knowledge of tax law can move the odds in your favor.
 We know exactly what you should say in response to an IRS investigator’s questions.
-Contact us for a FREE CONSULTATION with an FBAR lawyer.
+Contact us for a consultation with an FBAR lawyer.
 You’ll be glad you did!Contact Us Today »